Daimler warns on 2019 profit outlook as diesel issues bite

 The revision is related to an expected increase in expenses linked to “various ongoing governmental proceedings and measures” with regard to Mercedes-Benz diesel vehicles, the company said.

-That provision is now likely to be “a high three-digit million euro amount”, it added.
+The increase in the provision is likely to be “a high three-digit million euro amount”, it added.

 A spokesman declined to elaborate on the nature of those issues.